skmin-lab/unixmd/docs/source/objects/mm/prog_tinker.rst

 - **vdw** *(string)* - Default: *None*

-  This argument specifies type of van-der Walls interactions between the inner and outer regions.
+  This argument specifies type of van der Waals interactions between the inner and outer regions.
-  Current version of PyUNIxMD supports one type of van-der Walls interaction, which is the Lennard-Jones interaction.
-The other types of van-der Walls interactions provided in the Tinker program are not currently interfaced with PyUNIxMD.
+  Current version of PyUNIxMD supports one type of van der Waals interaction, which is the Lennard-Jones interaction.
+The other types of van der Waals interactions provided in the Tinker program are not currently interfaced with PyUNIxMD.
-  If this argument is *None*, the van-der Walls interactions are not included in QM/MM calculation.
+  If this argument is *None*, the van der Waals interactions are not included in QM/MM calculation.

-  + *'lennardjones'*: The Lennard-Jones interactions are used for van-der Walls interactions.
+  + *'lennardjones'*: The Lennard-Jones interactions are used for van der Waals interactions.

 \